afreefaw/flash-card-api/README.md

      - Start Command: `uvicorn api:app --host 0.0.0.0 --port $PORT`
    - Add environment variables:
      - `DATABASE_URL`: Your PostgreSQL URL from step 1
-     - `API_KEY`: A secure API key of your choice
+     - `API_KEY`: Generate a secure random string (e.g., using `openssl rand -hex 32`)
    - Click "Create Web Service"

 The API will automatically use PostgreSQL in production while maintaining SQLite support for local development.

+### Security Notes

+- Never use the development API key in production
+- Generate a secure random API key for production use
+- Keep your .env file out of version control (it's already in .gitignore)
+- The API will refuse to start in production without a proper API key set

 ## Authentication

 All API endpoints require an API key passed in the `X-API-Key` header:

 ```
-X-API-Key: your-secret-key-here
+X-API-Key: your-api-key-here
 ```

+The API key must match the one set in your environment variables.

 ## API Endpoints